latte-central/latte-euroclojure-2016/script.md

 function by first supplying a type, and then a value of that type.
 We have here a nice example of a term depending on a type, a feature of System F, also called the polymorphic lambda-calculus.

+Timing: 1:00 (10:00)

 # Slide 8

-One question, then, is what would be the type of the identity function.
+A question, then, is what is the type of the identity function.
 Without boring you with details, the type of a lambda is a forall.
 In this case we obtain this... <code>

 An important remark here is that in the the variable x introduced by the second forall is not used in its body.
-In this case there is a nice shortcut <code>.
+In this case there is a nice syntactic shortcut <code>.

-The identity function is a function from type A to type A, for any type A you might consider.
+Thus, the identity function is a function from type A to type A, for any type A you might consider.

+The take away here is that:

-The arrow type is thus simply a special case of a forall!
+> The arrow type of functional programming is simply a special case of a universal quantification!

+Timing: 1:30 (11:30)

 # Slide 9